Windsor Forest football player dies following medical emergency

 Those efforts continued during transport to the hospital for further medical attention.
 The student succumbed to injuries shortly after reaching Memorial Children’s Hospital.

-SCCPSS has not released any further information on the cause of the student’s death.
+SCCPSS has not released any further information on the cause of the student’s death or their identity.

 Counselors and school social workers will be at Windsor Forest High School on Tuesday to counsel any student or staff member seeking to speak with someone.